IT22215574/Kaveesha/README.md

 	- Regular user: name `Demo User`, mobile `0712345678`
 - Login is by mobile number only (no password) per project requirement.
 - Admin can access `http://localhost/Kaveesha/admin.php` to create users by name and mobile number.

+New: Listings (optional)
+- The admin Users table now allows clicking a user (ID or Name) to open `add_listing.php?user_id=...`.
+- To store listings, run the updated `setup.sql` which now includes a `listings` table.
+- If you haven't created the `listings` table yet, the Add Listing page will show a helpful message.